KarolS/millfork/docs/api/custom-platform.md

     * `i8086` (Intel 8086; very experimental, very buggy and very, very incomplete –
     see the [8086 support disclaimer](../lang/x86disclaimer.md))

+    * `6809` (Motorola 6809; very experimental, very buggy and very, very incomplete –
+    many language features simply do not work at all for this target)

 * `encoding` – default encoding for console I/O. Default: `ascii`.
 See [the list of available encodings](../lang/text.md).